tumcms/Open-Infra-Platform/DoxygenHelp.md

 ## Building the documentation
 In Visual studio, build "GenerateDocumentation".
 In your build directory under Doxymentation/html you will then find something called “index.html”.
 This is a link to the index page of the HTML documentation browser.
+This index page of the documentation will be opened automatically if the build succeeded.

 ## Style
 When using doxygen within the Open Infra Platform, please use this style: start a comment block with /*!, start every line with * and end it with */.